jasonjho/manager-README/README.md

 ## Feedback

-More than anything, candid and compassionate feedback is central to a cohesive high-functioning team.
 I fully embrace [radical candor](https://www.radicalcandor.com/) and encourage you to take [courage over comfort](https://brenebrown.com/blog/2018/03/13/courage-comfort-rumbling-shame-accountability-failure-work/).

 I prefer direct feedback.
 I'm committed to providing you clear and timely feedback, and wish you to do the same for me.

-Three dimensions are required for people to continue to give you feedback:

-* Safety (no punishment for giving feedback; high)
-* Effort (amount of work necessary to give feedback; low)
-* Benefit (feedback will materially impact your behavior; high)

-Let me know if I don't do well on any of these three dimensions.

 ## 1:1 Meetings